spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 ### Example: passing custom tool output to the plan policy

-For this example, let's use the awesome open-source Terraform security scanner called [_tfsec_](https://github.com/aquasecurity/tfsec).
+For this example, let's use the awesome open-source Terraform security scanner called [_tfsec_](https://github.com/aquasecurity/tfsec){: rel="nofollow"}.
 What you want to accomplish is to generate `tfsec` warnings as JSON and have them reported and processed using the plan policy.
 In this case, you can run `tfsec` as a [`before_init` hook](../stack/stack-settings.md#customizing-workflow) and save the output to a file:

 ```bash
 tfsec -s --format=json . > tfsec.custom.spacelift.json